-Nearly the same proportion of respondents (51 percent) also pledged to reduce their debt load in 2020, and more than a third (35 percent) said they intend to cut back on discretionary spending.
-Compared to traditional New Year's resolutions like exercising more, eating healthy, or some other type of self-improvement, surveyed Americans were significantly more likely to prefer committing to a money-related goal in 2020.
-When asked what motivates them to prioritize finances in the year ahead, the top responses were being able to have a debt-free life, gain control of monthly bills, and enjoy a comfortable retirement.
+Even before this year’s economic downturn and other disruptions brought about by the coronavirus, too many Americans were already struggling to regularly set aside money for retirement and other major expenses.
+An updated poll conducted by Fidelity Investments, though, suggests that a lot of people are determined to do a better job of saving in 2021.
+Specifically, 65 percent of surveyed U.S. adults said that they plan on making at least one financial resolution for the new year, and 44 percent reported that “saving more” is a top goal.
+Roughly the same proportion of respondents (43 percent) also pledged to reduce their debt load in 2021, and nearly a third (30 percent) said they intend to cut back on discretionary spending.
+Compared to traditional New Year's resolutions like exercising more, eating healthy, or some other type of self-improvement, surveyed Americans were significantly more likely to prefer committing to a money-related goal in 2021.
+When asked what motivates them to prioritize finances in the year ahead, the top responses were achieving a greater peace of mind, being able to live debt-free, and eliminating general financial worry.

 Sources: Fidelity Investments